Expunction in Criminal Traffic Offenses

 - Acquitted at trial – The acquittal could have been by a judge or a jury.
 However, the traffic charge must be the only crime you were charged with from the alleged incident.

-- Pardoned after conviction – If the court exonerated you of the traffic offense, you might be eligible for an expunction.
+- Pardoned after conviction – If the court exonerated you of the traffic offense, you might be eligible for an expungement.
 Again, you must not have been convicted of any other offense related to the alleged incident.

 What Traffic Charges Can Be Expunged?